 The Interorganizational Tabletop Exercise (ITX) is a vehicle by which the civ-mil community can work through a common issue or challenge to better understand different organizational approaches and coordination mechanisms as well as explore opportunities for greater information sharing and joint planning/initiatives to provide more effective assistance.
 Presentations, facilitated dialogue and exercise scenarios are carefully constructed to facilitate learning that leads to improved effectiveness when these same organizations find themselves sharing the space in a complex environment.

 The exercise seeks to produce measurable change and impact for the community of practice.
 Each ITX addresses a specific theme and geographic area identified as important by all relevant actors.
 Regardless of the specific ITX theme or region, each ITX is designed to build upon previous ITX progress in improving civilian-military relations.

-USIP and the Joint Staff (JS) J7, in collaboration with U.S. government agencies, non-governmental organizations (NGOs)/international organizations (IOs) and a geographic combatant command design and implement a civilian-led exercise.
+USIP and the Joint Staff (JS) J7, in collaboration with U.S. government agencies, non-governmental organizations (NGOs)/international organizations (IOs) and a geographic combatant command collectively design and implement a tabletop exercise.
 USIP engages internal and external stakeholders to identify topics of interest.
 Initial meetings scope objectives and the exercise format necessary to achieve maximum impact.

 In the heavily populated exercise world, the ITX framework offers a number of distinctive features, including ensuring that host nation perspectives are incorporated into the design of the exercise.
 The ITX utilizes objectives from relevant civilian and military stakeholders as the foundation of the design process to develop and implement an exercise that reflects their priorities—both thematic and geographic.
 Moreover, it creates an environment in which these diverse actors are given equal voice in the conversation so that all may benefit from the variety of experience and perspective.
 The discussion topics, findings and learnings from the ITX are then able to inform other educational and exercise opportunities.
 ITX duration, size, audience, level, follow-up activities, etc. vary by topic and desired outcomes and objectives.